 Proposal

-Scenario: A loss event that results in a proportional reduction in available capital across the Group’s entire operations.
+Scenario: A standardized loss event that results in a proportional reduction in available capital across the Group’s entire operations.
 What follows is a description based on a 10% reduction.

 Specification: The scenario should result in X% reduction (10% used in the example below) in the adjusted available capital for all non-holding company entities.
 For entities where calculated capital is a fixed percentage of available capital (e.g., non-insurance / nonfinancial entities and foreign insurers in jurisdictions without a risk-based capital requirements) and for entities where capital is a fixed percentage of revenue), reductions in calculated capital are assumed to result as well.
 As an approximation of the impact of the impact of this scenario on revenue, the calculated capital for financial entities with revenue-based exposure should reduce by X% as well.